Meet The Vegan Fishmongers: The Rising Tide of Plant-Based Seafood

 These breaded fish fillets and burger-style fish patties are amongst the most common alt-seafood products.
 Other popular offerings include vegan fish fingers, crab cakes, canned tuna, sushi-grade raw tuna and, salmon.

 Companies are tapping diverse ingredients and new technologies to develop plant-based alternatives to all kinds of seafood.
 San Francisco-based Current Foods recently added plant-based sushi-grade tuna to its vegan poké range.
-Californian brand Jinka also announced freezer-friendly, pre-cooked vegan calamari, while Impact Foods is working on sashimi style tuna.
-And Vegan Zeastar teases what it claims is “a never-before-done vegan fish substitute” coming out later this year.
+Californian brand Jinka also announced freezer-friendly, pre-cooked vegan calamari, while Impact Foods is working on sashimi-style tuna.
+And Vegan Zeastar teases what it claims is “a never-before-done vegan fish substitute”.

 Whole cuts are the holy grail of all plant-based meat — and Chicago’s Aqua Cultured Foods is the first company to create whole-muscle cuts of sushi-grade vegan tuna, whitefish and shrimp, for which it uses biomass fermentation.